KUTlime/Ultimate-Temperature-Library/README.md

-celsius = new Celsius(Constants.MeltingPointH2OInCelsius); // A thermo-physical constant used as double. celsius = new Celsius("50.8 °C");  // String parsing with some Celsius scale value and unit... celsius = new Celsius("-273.15 K"); // ...or any another unit that is transferred appropriately. var celsius1 = new Celsius(new Kelvin(Constants.MeltingPointH2OInKelvin)); // Directly from other unit. var kelvin = new Kelvin(Constants.MeltingPointH2OInKelvin); // Same applies to other unit ctors.
+celsius = new Celsius(Constants.MeltingPointH2OInCelsius); // A thermo-physical constant used as double. celsius = new Celsius("50.8 °C");  // String parsing with some Celsius scale value and unit... celsius = new Celsius("-273.15 K"); // ...or any another unit that is transferred appropriately. var celsius1 = new Celsius(celsius); // Directly from other unit... var celsius2 = new Celsius(new Kelvin(Constants.MeltingPointH2OInKelvin)); // ...or any another unit. var kelvin = new Kelvin(Constants.MeltingPointH2OInKelvin); // Same applies to other unit ctors... var delisle = new Delisle("100 °Ré");

+// Double value extraction from units double celsiusAsDouble = celsius.Value;  // Use Value property.

 // Arithmetics(T2 = T1 +/- ΔT)
 var celsius3 = celsius + celsius1;  // Same unit...